|

 strength tossed Dr. Ross into the python's cage.
 The coon smirked and

 grabbed the lid again and pulled it down, reclasping the latch.
-Race then
+Race

-settled down to watch the show, keeping an eye on the main door for any
+settled down to watch the show, keeping an eye on the main door for

 one else who might choose to enter.